 The IAN/ICEC Awards for Excellence in Environmental Education recognize the incredible contributions of environmental educators, partners, and supporters to the advancement of environmental literacy in Iowa.

-The individuals for whom the IAN-ICEC environmental education excellence awards were named made important contributions to the understanding of the wealth of Iowa’s natural and cultural resources.
+The IAN/ICEC Environmental Education Excellence Awards are named in honor of those who made important contributions to the understanding of the wealth of Iowa’s natural and cultural resources.
 Many had childhood opportunities to learn about and enjoy the natural world in the company of a parent or mentor.
-All set examples as intelligent stewards of the land worth emulating.
-These awards were named for them in order to honor their achievements and their memories.
+All are examples of intelligent stewards of the land worth emulating.

 Aldo Leopold Environmental Education Award

 For Lifetime Achievement in EE Excellence and Leadership

 This award may be given to an individual or an organization.
 Provide a description of exemplary service in the field of environmental education including number of years, accomplishments, and service to community or state organizations.
 Award recipients in this category may receive this award once only.

 |Aldo Leopold (1887-1948) is considered the father of ecology, wildlife management, and modern conservation.
 He was the author of the environmental classic A Sand County Almanac.
 He was a professor, writer, forester, and field biologist whose collective contributions to conservation defy a one paragraph description.
 His most important contribution to modern conservation was the incorporation of his understanding of the natural world into his personal values and beliefs.
 His “Land Ethic,” a working definition of right and wrong, is now the philosophical foundation upon which environmentally sound decisions can be made.|

 Bohumil Shimek Environmental Educator Award